Easy Farmhouse Chicken Cornbread Casserole

 Another favorite cornbread recipe around our house is Amy's Corn Casserole.
 It's made with a cornbread mix, cream corn, sour cream, melted butter, and topped with cheese.
 You'll be making it over and over again.

-And if you're looking for another chicken casserole dish, this Old-Fashioned Chicken Pot Pie is a great meal in itself with the homemade taste of a Southern classic with tender chicken surrounded by flavorful vegetables in a tasty broth topped with a flaky crust.
+And suppose you're looking for another chicken casserole dish.
+In that case, this Old-Fashioned Chicken Pot Pie is a great meal in itself, with the homemade taste of a Southern classic, with tender chicken surrounded by flavorful vegetables in a tasty broth, topped with a flaky crust.
 Talk about comfort!!!

 Ingredient List